Edward Cummiskey: Criminal career

-Almost three months after the Curley murder on November 17, 1975, Coonan and Cummiskey called Paddy Dugan in under the pretense of a hit against the Spillane crew, claiming they needed Dugan to be the wheelman in the murder.
-However, the two soon proceeded with their real plan by brutally murdering and butchering Dugan.
-Cummiskey, the so-called "Butcher of Hell's Kitchen" taught young Coonan the "art" of body dismemberment, using Paddy Dugan as the textbook.
+On November 17, 1975, almost three months after Dennis "Rhinestone Cowboy" Curley's murder, Coonan and Cummiskey called Paddy Dugan in under the pretense of a hit against the Spillane crew, claiming they needed Dugan to be the wheelman in the murder.
+However, the two soon proceeded with their real plan by murdering and butchering Dugan.
+Cummiskey, the so-called "Butcher of Hell's Kitchen" taught young Coonan the "art" of body dismemberment.
 Coonan's niece Alberta Sachs was party to the murder, providing the knives and helping with the cleanup.

 The following day, Coonan and Cummiskey went out for a drink with Billie Beattie at the Sunbrite Bar.
 Allegedly, they brought the head of Dugan with them, set it down on the bar stool, ordered his favorite whiskey, lit one of his cigarettes and put it in his mouth.
 They are reputed to have said that "Although he fucked up, he was still a good Irishman".
 Beattie was then instructed to go over to Dugan's apartment and bring down the carton of milk from the refrigerator.
 Upon his return, Coonan and Cummiskey instructed him to leave the bar and get rid of the contents of the carton.
 According to lore, the carton contained Dugan's penis, which was later rumored to have been placed in a pickle jar and kept in a refrigerator.

 Death

-Cummiskey would further himself from the Spillane-led faction of the Hell's Kitchen Irish Mob known as The Spillane Gang and become more and more a member and follower of the young Jimmy Coonan.
-Then, it was finally time to begin building the Jacob Javits Center in Hell's Kitchen, which would turn into a tremendous money maker.
-Because the construction site was in Hell's Kitchen that made it Mickey Spillane's territory, but, the Genovese family front boss Anthony "Fat Tony" Salerno did not like that, so, he sent a freelance Irish hit man from Queens by name of Joseph "Mad Dog" Sullivan to get rid of some of Spillane's main men.
+Cummiskey would further himself from the Spillane-led faction of the Hell's Kitchen Irish Mob known as the Spillane Gang and become more and more a member and follower of the young Jimmy Coonan.
+Then, it was time to begin building the Jacob Javits Center in Hell's Kitchen, which would turn into a tremendous money maker.
+Because the construction site was in Hell's Kitchen, it was Mickey Spillane's territory, but the Genovese family front boss Anthony "Fat Tony" Salerno did not like that, so, he sent a freelance Irish hit man from Queens by name of Joseph "Mad Dog" Sullivan to get rid of some of Spillane's main men.

 Although reportedly on good relations with both Spillane and Coonan (despite rumors of Cummiskey defecting to the Westies), he was shot at point blank range and killed by Joseph "Mad Dog" Sullivan while drinking at the Sunbrite bar on August 20, 1976.
 His death would be one of many ordered by Salerno seeking to eliminate high ranking and veteran members of Spillane's organization.

-His wake was held at the former Buckley Funeral Home at 445 West 43rd Street (now Crestwood Funeral Home and Cremation Services) in Hell's Kitchen, Manhattan and the funeral was held at Holy Cross Church (Manhattan) and he was buried in Saint Raymond's Cemetery (Bronx).
+His wake was held at the former Buckley Funeral Home at 445 West 43rd Street (now Crestwood Funeral Home and Cremation Services) in Hell's Kitchen, Manhattan and the funeral was held at Holy Cross Church.
+He was buried in Saint Raymond's Cemetery.